Scott Kingery: Minor leagues

+Major leagues

 Kingery received another spring training invitation prior to the 2018 MLB season.
 In 20 Grapefruit League games, he batted .381 with a .415 on-base percentage and a .725 slugging percentage.
 On March 25, 2018, the Phillies announced that they had signed Kingery to a six-year, $24 million contract extension and added him to their 2018 opening day roster.
 He started at third base for the season opener against the Atlanta Braves and collected two hits in his major league debut.
 It was the first time that a Phillies rookie had more than one hit in his major league debut since Domonic Brown in 2010.
 In a three-game series against the Cincinnati Reds in April, Kingery collected a series of firsts.
 On April 9, 2018, he recorded his first major league home run as part of the Phillies' 6–5 win.
 The next day, he recorded a grand slam in a 6–1 rout of Cincinnati.
 Finally, on April 11, he finished the series with his first career walkoff, a sacrifice fly that brought Pedro Florimon home to beat the Reds 4–3 in extra innings.

 Prior to the 2018 season, the Phillies had informed Kingery, who had primarily played second base up until that point, that he would have no set position in the infield.
 He played primarily at shortstop while J. P. Crawford was on the disabled list; after Crawford returned, manager Gabe Kapler kept Kingery at shortstop and pushed Crawford to third base.
 On August 16, Kingery was called upon to pitch in the first game of a doubleheader against the New York Mets, allowing two runs in the final 1 1/3 innings of a 24–4 New York rout; the final score set a Mets franchise record for most runs in a single game.
 Kingery finished his rookie season batting .226 with eight home runs, 38 RBIs, and 55 runs in 452 at bats.
 He played 119 games at shortstop, 10 at third base, four at second base, and seven in the outfield.